andorsk/awesome-decentralized-community/readme.md

   research cluster focusing on blockchain technology as a central component in investigating the broader research question “How can emerging technologies be leveraged to benefit Canadians and the world?”
+- [Digital Infrastructure Insights Fund RFP](https://fordfoundation.forms.fm/2024-digital-infrastructure-insights-fund-rfp/forms/9861) : The funders circle sustains a platform for academics and practitioners to better understand how open digital infrastructure is built and deployed.
+- [SovereignTechFund](https://www.sovereigntechfund.de/) : The Sovereign Tech Fund supports the development, improvement, and maintenance of open digital infrastructure.
 ## Venture

 - [Brinc](https://www.brinc.io/) : Brinc is a venture accelerator firm founded